A way of organising and exploring the teachings, grounded in early sources and tested in living practice.

 Experiential learning: each teaching is explored not only conceptually, but through guided experiential meditations, allowing practitioners to test the teachings directly in their own experience.

-This reflects what the Buddha encouraged:
+This reflects what the early teachings encourage:

 investigation